Rasmussen Reports: Political commentary

 In addition to polling, Rasmussen Reports publishes political commentary on its website.
-Media technology company AllSides, which issues assessments of the political bias of major media outlets, has rated Rasmussen as "Leans Right".

 Founder Scott Rasmussen is the author of the book In Search of Self-Governance and was a featured guest on a cruise by the conservative media outlet National Review.

 Evaluations of accuracy and performance

 The accuracy of Rasmussen's polling has varied considerably in recent U.S. presidential elections (2000–2016).
 Some poll watchers, including Patrick Caddell, have lauded Rasmussen Reports, while others, such as Chris Cillizza, have questioned its accuracy.
 FiveThirtyEight gave the firm an overall rating of "B", reporting it had a 1.5-point bias in favor of the Republican Party.